oesterei/GSEABasedPrograms/README.md

 #### 4) Manual analysis to verify individual panel genes from identified leading-edge genes

 #### Coming soon!
-#### GSEAGeneVerify.py, which inputs an independent verification dataset and user defined query set panels and returns GSEA data.
+#### GSEAGeneVerify.py, which inputs an independent verification dataset and user defined query set panels and returns GSEA data with a random model